-Located in North York within Edwards Gardens, a public park operated by the City of Toronto, the Toronto Botanical Garden (TBG) is a must-visit for anyone with even a passing interest in horticulture or interest in plants and flowers.
+Located in North York adjacent to Edwards Gardens, the Toronto Botanical Garden (TBG) is a must-visit for anyone with even a passing interest in horticulture or interest in plants and flowers.
 The TBG offers the chance to not only enjoy acres of manicured grounds and themed gardens, but also to learn more about gardening through various programs, guided tours, workshops and special events throughout the year.

 Find out everything you need to know before you go and during your visit, with a complete guide to the Toronto Botanical Garden.

 What we now know as Edwards Gardens was settled in 1817 by Alexander Milne.
 There were various changes made to the property over the subsequent years, but it wasn’t until 1944 that things really started to take shape, garden-wise.
 In 1944, Toronto businessman Rupert Edwards turned the property into a sprawling garden.
 He sold the property ten years later to the City of Toronto wanting to preserve it as a public park.
 That park, Edwards Gardens, opened to the public in 1956.
 In 1958, the Garden Club of Toronto founded and provided ongoing funding for the Civic Garden Centre, what is now the Toronto Botanical Garden.
 The TBG was founded with the goal of being a gardening education and information center, a goal it still focuses on today.

 If you want to visit the TBG, you can find it within the larger Edwards Gardens Park at Lawrence Avenue East and Leslie Street.

 The gardens are open year-round from dawn until dusk, and admission is free of charge (though donations are appreciated).
 The gardens are always worth visiting, but it’s during the spring and summer they really come alive.